-CIVA’s leadership development gathering for young women in the arts.
+CIVA presents the fifth gathering for women in the arts:

 Who Should Attend?

-The ideal participant for Doing Good Well will be a Christian woman, aged 20-40, who is passionate about the arts, with this inclination reflected in her vocation, studies or calling whether she be a fine artist, designer, art historian, art critic, arts administrator, student, educator, or theologian.
-She is creative and exhibits gifts in innovation, compassion, and leadership.
-She has a desire to see her Christian faith and creativity come together to influence positive social or cultural change.
+The ideal participant for Doing Good Well will be a Christian woman who is passionate about the arts, whether she be a fine artist, designer, art historian, art critic, arts administrator, student, educator, or theologian.
+She desires to see her Christian faith and creativity come together to influence positive change.